DOMjudge/domjudge/doc/manual/install-domserver.rst

 * Consider the amount of submissions you expect at any given time, does the load stay uniform?
 * Do you expect all teams to solve the easy problems in the first hour?
-  As a rule of thumb you can expect: ``#testcases * #submissions/teams`` as extra load.
+  As a rule of thumb you can expect: ``#testcases * #submissions/teams`` as extra load (HTTP traffic from the judgehost reporting the results per testcase additionally on the team refreshing the page to know the verdict).
 Similar for the harder problems (which look simple) where multiple wrong submissions can be expected.
 * For more info see the `wiki <https://github.com/DOMjudge/domjudge/wiki/Scaling-and-load-testing>`_